akhilwadhwa22/Daily-Interesting-C-Questions/README.md

 # Daily-Interesting-C-Questions
-.c files for the questions posted on my LinkedIn Profile Link to the Profile:
+.c files for the questions posted on my LinkedIn Profile.

 ## C is a funny language!